Steal like an artist by Austin Kleon

 Don’t Make Me Think by Steve Krug

 This book argues that great design and usability can be the best of friends and demonstrates just how to achieve that winning combination.
-“Anyone who designs, codes, writes, owns, or directs websites should read and memorize this book,” says author Jeffrey Zeldman.
+“Almost anyone who designs, codes, writes, owns, or directs websites should read and memorize this book,” says author Jeffrey Zeldman.
 Don’t Make Me Think aims to revolutionize your understanding of Web Usability.

 Discover: Don’t Make Me Think Book